Louis-Auguste-Augustin d'Affry: Biography

-Louis-Auguste-Augustin d'Affry was married to Marie-Elisabeth d'Alt.
+Louis-Auguste-Augustin d'Affry was married to Marie-Elisabeth d'Alt, the daughter of a Swiss colonel in Sardinian service.
 Their son was the Swiss politician Louis d'Affry, the first Landammann of Switzerland after the Act of Mediation.
-A freemason, he was a member of the Parisian lodge "Société Olympique" after 1786.
+A freemason, d'Affry was a member of the Parisian lodge Société Olympique after 1786.
+He was also an honorary member of the royal academies of painting, sculpture and architecture.